 - Loss of earning capacity in the past and future

 - Punitive damages, if applicable

 - Cost of medical bills

 Contact Zantac Lawsuit Lawyers Today

 Have you been impacted by this Zantac recall?
-If so, you may be eligible for a lawsuit investigation or settlement.
+If so, you may be eligible for a lawsuit investigation.
 You should contact your professional Zantac Lawyers, Shamis & Gentile, P.A. with your information for a free case review.
 We can be contacted via our email at email@example.com or contacted via phone at 305-479-2299.
 Do not hesitate to call today.